 What kinds of assignments do students do for the fieldwork class?

 We expect students to be self-conscious about what they are learning through their internship and to be able to articulate and demonstrate their learning.
-They develop a learning plan with three kinds of goals: knowledge, skills, and normative, which they revise half way through the internship.
+They develop a learning plan with specific goals, which they continue to revise through the internship.
 Their grade for the course is based on a series of written and oral assignments.
-Students write up two of the goals from their plan that best demonstrate what they learned in the internship to present in the final "portfolio."
-The portfolio also includes an ethnography, history, and management analysis of the organization as well as a bibliography and academic essay.
-Most of the interns keep a journal, which they use to illustrate arguments in their portfolios.
+Students write up two of the goals from their plan that best demonstrate what they learned in the internship.
+Other assignments include an ethnography, organizational analysis, and academic or policy essay.
+Students are encouraged to keep a journal, which they can draw on for their written assignments.
 Each student makes a presentation on one of their learning plan goals to the whole class at the end of the semester.
 Discussions and presentations are confidential within the class.

 What kinds of activities do we envision interns doing in the sites?

 Students should become involved in the substance of the organization's work.
 Successful models include assisting a particular staff member in all aspects of his/her work or working on a project that crosses departments and roles within the organization.
 Interns can provide needed help to assist with ongoing or new projects related to the organization's mission.
 From time to time, the intern may want to interview various staff members or even individuals from outside of the organization in order to do one of the seminar assignments.

 We understand that sometimes you will expect interns to do routine work, as everyone in a workplace does, but such work should not be the primary focus of an intern's responsibilities.

 How are students' grades determined and what is the role of the supervisor?